sandramsc/minimalistic-storefront/backend/README.md

-# GraphQL endpoint
+# Backend

 ### Overview

-Endpoint required in order to implement the minimalistic storefront.
+GraphQL endpoint required in order to implement the minimalistic storefront.

 ### How to start the endpoint